 - Mount House School cannot knowingly allow premises to be used for the production or supply of any controlled drug.
-Where it is suspected that substances are sold on the premises, details of those involved, together with as much information as possible, will be automatically passed to the police. - The Head takes overall responsibility for the implementation and timely review of this policy, and will ensure that all staff dealing with substance issues are aware of the content of this policy and are adequately trained and supported. - Deputy Head Pastoral draw up, implement and ensure that this Policy is appropriately known to students.

-- Assistant Head (Pastoral) draws up, implements and reviews the drugs education programme to respond to the needs of students and external influences. - Heads of Department ensure that, within their departments, where appropriate, opportunities are taken to reinforce the school's policy on drugs and to deliver the appropriate drugs education, as detailed in the drugs education programme. - PSHEE Teachers deliver the school's drugs education programme through the PSHEE curriculum and give feedback to the Coordinator about the effectiveness of the programme.
-Support and advise staff and students by providing appropriate up to date information about medical issues relating to drugs. - Subject Teachers deliver the appropriate drugs education in the classroom. - All Staff Drugs prevention and education are whole school issues.
-All staff, both teaching and support, must be aware of the school's policy and how it relates to them, should they have to deal with a drugsrelated incident.
+Where it is suspected that substances are sold on the premises, details of those involved, together with as much information as possible, will be automatically passed to the police. - The Head takes overall responsibility for the implementation and timely review of this policy, and will ensure that all staff dealing with substance issues are aware of the content of this policy and are adequately trained and supported. - Deputy Head Pastoral draw up, implement and ensure that this Policy is appropriately known to students. - Assistant Head (Pastoral) draws up, implements and reviews the drugs education programme to respond to the needs of students and external influences. - Heads of Department ensure that, within their departments, where appropriate, opportunities are taken to reinforce the School's policy on drugs and to deliver the appropriate drugs education, as detailed in the drugs education programme. - RSE / PSHE teachers deliver the school's drugs education programme through the PSHE curriculum and give feedback to the Assistant Head Pastoral about the effectiveness of the programme.
+Support and advise staff and students by providing appropriate up to date information about medical issues relating to drugs. - Subject teachers deliver the appropriate drugs education in the classroom. - All staff drugs prevention and education are whole school issues.
+All staff, both teaching and support, must be aware of the school's policy and how it relates to them, should they have to deal with a drugs-related incident.